peteroupc/encoding/docs/PeterO.DataIO.md

 <b>Deprecated.</b> Use ToReader instead.

-Wraps a data stream into a byte reader.In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows: `input.ToByteReader()`  .
+ Wraps a data stream into a byte reader.
+In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `input.ToByteReader()` input.ToByteReader() .
 If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

   <b>Parameters:</b>

  * <i>input</i>: The data stream to wrap into a byte reader.